Cryptocurrency trading: Portugal overview

 Income tax for cryptocurrency in Portugal

-Individuals who earn a salary in cryptocurrency is not charged income tax.
+Individuals who earn a salary in cryptocurrency are not charged income tax.
 However, companies based in Portugal who pay their employees in cryptocurrency are required to pay income tax.

-According to statements released by the Portuguese tax authorities, cryptocurrency under Portuguese law should be treated exactly the same as any other currency, which means that cryptocurrency exchanges are not subject to VAT.
+According to statements released by the Portuguese tax authorities, cryptocurrency under Portuguese law should be treated exactly the same as any other currency, which means that Portugal crypto exchanges are not subject to VAT.

 Capital gains tax